boudra/moboudra.com/posts/laziness-software-development.md

 We understand laziness as always choosing the easy solution, which usually means the quickest solution that takes the least amount of effort.

-I now recognize that reframing laziness made me a much better developer.
+I now recognize that reframing laziness has made me a much better developer.

 It's easy to write new code that fulfills some current requirements; the hard part is ensuring it works well for times to come and that it is easy to maintain.